Bonding of metal piping

 Bonding of metallic water lines and gas lines is required by all major codes.
 Being bonded is not the same as being grounded Bonding refers to the process of connecting different systems together so they have the same electrical potential as the electrical service.
 This is done to reduce the chance of arcing caused by a sudden surge of electricity from a nearby lightning strike or other unexpected cause.

-Bonding metallic water lines
+Metallic water lines

 Bonding of water lines is usually accomplished by connecting the water lines to the grounded neutral at the service panel.
 Connections should occur within the first 5 feet after the pipe enters the structure.